spinradd/PythonProjects/Blackjack/Blackjack README.md

-BlackJack!
+# BlackJack!

 Go easy on me.
 This file was made at the beginning of my python journey.
 I made it all using functions, I should have waited for the day on classes...

-This game has some pretty cool features that give it the statistical same feel as you would play in a casino!
+This game has some pretty cool features that give it the statistical same feel as you would observe in a casino!

 The deck you play from has 5 decks total inside of it, with automatic reshuffling at 50%.
 Of course, you can restock and reshuffle the deck again after any hand.